You are listening to the Sean Hannity radio show podcast.

 He will live up to that.

-Well, as a matter of fact, uh I I'm uh very proud uh to uh to have been uh asked by Mr. Trump's campaign uh chief policy advisor to put together a plan um of the needs of law enforcement officers.
+Well, as a matter of fact, I'm very proud to have been asked by Mr. Trump's campaign chief policy advisor to put together a plan of the needs of law enforcement officers.

-And they uh they were very um uh open and outgoing as far as wanting to help the the American law enforcement officer.
+And they were very open and outgoing as far as wanting to help the American law enforcement officer.

-And and Sheriff Clark, I gotta tell you this that uh that I get contacted by hundreds of police officers every month, and and you are held in such high esteem that uh you would you would honor law enforcement by taking a position in Mr. Trump's uh uh uh can't uh presidency.
+And Sheriff Clark, I got to tell you this, that I get contacted by hundreds of police officers every month, and you are held in such high esteem that you would honor law enforcement by taking a position in Mr. Trump's presidency.

-You know, I gotta tell you, and the difference between chaos and outright anarchy are the brave men and women in uniform.
+You know, I got to tell you, and the difference between chaos and outright anarchy are the brave men and women in uniform.

 So these families have sacrificed way too much.

-We've seen too many dead police officers, and now we've got one assassination after another, and these families now have to, you know, have kids growing up without their fathers and mothers, and they're being shot and killed.
+We've seen too many dead police officers, and now we've got one assassination after another, and these families now have to have kids growing up without their fathers and mothers, and they're being shot and killed.

-And then, of course, we've got an atmosphere where if there is an incident, well, we blame the cop first, we rush to judgment.
+And then, of course, we've got an atmosphere where if there is an incident, well, we blame the cop first.

-I don't know if you're aware of this statistic, but we are now up to almost an eighty percent rise in the murders of police officers from this year from last year.
+Sean, I don't know if you're aware of this statistic, but we are now up to almost an 80% rise in the murders of police officers from this year from last year, almost 80%.

-And the ambush uh style um uh targeted assassinations are up uh about five hundred percent.
+And the ambush-style targeted assassinations are up about 500%.

 Yeah.